 When using the two glass shields make sure to attach the four connectors in the appropriate holes on top of the burner.
 Place the glass shields in these connectors, while making sure to not tighten the connectors to tightly to the frame (there needs to be a small margin between the connector and the glass shield as glass expands when it heats up).My glass shield is broken

-If one of the glass shields is broken, it is easy to order a new one from your retailer.
+If one of the glass shields is broken, it is easy to order a new one online .
 Please make sure not to tighten the connectors too tight and extinguish the fire when it touches the glass shield too much (see manual).